Spark¶

 ./my-spark-job.py

-Cluster Architecture and Resource Allocation
+Cluster Architecture and Resource Allocation¶

 This section is provided if you would like a deeper understanding of the underlying architecture and resource allocation of the Spark cluster.
-The batch-job.sh slurm job script is used as an example.
+The batch-job.sh

 The first section of the script request 2 compute nodes with 36 cores and 180 GB of memory for each node.
 When run, this script allocates 72 cores and 360 GB memory in total.
 (If you need more resources, you can increase the number of nodes.
 If you need less resources, you can reduce the number of nodes to 1.)

-After slurm has allocated the resources requested, the batch-job.sh script then calls the spark-start script which launches a Spark cluster in standalone mode on the 2 slurm compute nodes.
+script which launches a Spark cluster in standalone mode on the 2 slurm compute nodes.
 Although slurm will have allocated 72 cores and 360 GB memory in total, the amount of compute resources available to spark jobs will be slightly less due to overhead processes of the spark cluster.
 To determine the total resources available to spark jobs, take the total slurm resource allocation and reduce it by 2 cpu cores and 10g of memory.
 In this example, the largest spark job that could be started would use 70 cpu cores and 350g memory.
 The following paragraphs detail the spark processes that make up this overhead for those interested.

-An idle spark cluster consists of a single spark master process running on ONE of the slurm compute nodes and a single worker process runnning on EACH of the slurm compute nodes.
+process runnning on EACH of the slurm compute nodes.
 These processes function as a control plane for the cluster and work together to receive and execute spark job requests.
 Each of these processes consume 1g of memory.
-Additionally, when a spark job is started, the spark cluster starts a driver process on the same slurm compute node running the master process.
-The spark driver process defaults to 5g memory, but this value can be customized if more driver memory is needed.
+Additionally, when a spark job is started, the spark cluster starts a driver

-To account for these overhead processes, the spark-start script configures the spark cluster capacity with slightly less resources than the amount allocated by slurm.
+script configures the spark cluster capacity with slightly less resources than the amount allocated by slurm.
 The total compute resources available to spark jobs will be 2 cpu cores and 10g memory less than the total allocated by slurm.

 In the example above, this would leave 70 cpu cores and 350g memory available for the executors of a spark job.
-The command spark-submit --master ${SPARK_MASTER_URL} --executor-cores 1 --executor-memory 5G --total-executor-cores 70 ... would start a spark job that consumes all available resources.
-The command launches 70 containers where each container uses 1 cpu core and 5g memory.
+The command spark-submit --master ${SPARK_MASTER_URL} --executor-cores 1 --executor-memory 5G --total-executor-cores 70 ...

-The spark-start script enables RPC authentication to protect the spark service.
+script enables RPC authentication to protect the spark service.